-12.1.1 Crossways is a large village that has a comparatively short history, developing from a World War 2 fighter base which operated until 1946, and then becoming an important area for sand and gravel extraction.
+- 12.1.1 Crossways is a large village that has a comparatively short history, developing from a World War 2 fighter base which operated until 1946, and then becoming an important area for sand and gravel extraction.
 It now has a population of just over 2,260.
 The village has a range of local services, though their provision has not always kept pace with development.
 These facilities are also dispersed around the village, and the village lacks a defined centre.
-Recent development has provided opportunities to improve the local facilities, including a new first school.

-12.1.2 Due to the relatively unconstrained nature of the available land around the village, Crossways has the potential for a greater-significant scale of development, than would otherwise be needed in this location, to meet some of the wider needs of the Dorchester plan area in the longer term.
+Recent development has provided opportunities to improve the local facilities, including a new first school. - 12.1.2 Due to the relatively unconstrained nature of the available land around the village, Crossways has the potential for a significant scale of development.
 Moreton Station within the adjoining parish of Moreton in Purbeck is on the Weymouth to Waterloo rail line and provides an opportunity for public transport accessibility to jobs, shops and services.